Phantom-Intruder/kubelabs/NewRelic101/nre-relic-kubernetes.md

 Using these queries you should be able to get a pretty good idea of what goes on inside your Kubernetes cluster.

+## Alerting

+Now that we have montioring figured out, let's take a look at alerting.
+Any time a certain metrics breaches a certain threshold, you can get alerted of it.
+That being said. there are a number of places in a Kubernetes cluster where we shouldn't alert to prevent unnecessary noise from distracting you from the actual alerts.
+The best part of alerting with New Relic is that they provide an in-built set of alerts that you can use as a starting point for you alerting.

 ## Conclusion

 This brings us to the end of the section on Kubernetes with New Relic.
 A few resources that will help you greatly with the New Relic integration are: